 Finding an alternative health care plan with will cover artificial insemination and other infertility procedures will be challenging.
 Most insurers won’t cover infertility treatments unless compelled by state law.
 But if you know how to play the game you can improve your odds.
 The mandates typically apply to employers headquartered in those states.

 Artificial Insemination Expenses Tax Deductible

 You can get first dollar tax savings using a Flexible Spending Account instead.
 With an FSA there are no hurdles to meet before your expenses become deductible.
 Your employer may have a contribution limit, and any contribution you make must be spent within 12 to 15 months per the use it or lose it rule.
-As above, the PPACA stipulates that contributions will be limited to $2,500 annually beginning in 2014.
+Contributions will be limited to $2,500 annually beginning in 2014 for each spouse.

 One hidden advantage of an FSA is an interest free infertility loan from your employer.
 Qualified expenses are immediately reimbursed no matter what has been contributed.